Sign changes of Kloosterman sums with moduli having at most six prime factors: Some Lemmas

 where

 \end{lemma}

-\begin{proof} See Lemma 2.1 in \cite{Kowalski2000}.\end{proof}
+\begin{proof} See Lemma 3.4 in \cite{Xi2018}.\end{proof}

 \begin{lemma} Let $v$, $v_{1}$, $v_{2}$ be fixed positive integers, $m$ be fixed even positive integer, $M> 1$ be any real number.
-Suppose $P$, $Q$ are two smooth functions that have zeros of orders at least $v_{1}+m/2$, $v_{2}+m/2$ at 0, respectively.
+Let $P(x)$ and $Q(x)$ be two smooth functions with zeros at 0 of orders at least $v_{1}+m/2$, $v_{2}+m/2$, respectively.
 Let $Z(s_{1},s_{2})$ be holomorphic in the right half plane containing a neighborhood of $(0,0)$ with

 and

 where $|\xi|=2$ is a circle in $\mathbb{C}$, $C_{0}$ is a constant.
 Put

 Thus we have